Stochastic semiclassical theory for non-equilibrium electron-phonon coupled systems: Holstein impurity model

 where $V_{0,p}$ is the hopping integral from the impurity to the bath level $p$.
 The bath is assumed to be always in equilibrium at temperature $T=\beta^{-1}$, and it is therefore convenient to represent the self-energy in real frequency space $\Delta (\omega)$.
 In this case, one needs to specify the bath spectrum only, $\mathcal{A}_{\Delta}(\omega)=-\frac{1}{\pi}\text{Im}\Delta^R(\omega+i0)$, and the lesser component is given by the fluctuation-dissipation relation $\Delta^<(\omega)=-2if_\beta(\omega) \Im \{\Delta^R(\omega)\}$, where $f_\beta$ is the Fermi distribution at inverse temperature $\beta$.
 In our implementation, the density of states of the bath is assumed to be semicircular leading to a bath spectral function

 with $\theta (\omega)$ the Heaviside step function and $D$ the half bandwidth.
 For all simulations below, we set $D=2$ to define the unit of energy, while the coupling $V$ between the impurity and the bath is chosen to be $V=0.1581 D$.
+We stress that the bath plays a crucial role in transmitting the information on the temperature to the semiclassical phonons.